hozumi/ducttape.cljs/README.md

 As substantial code is so tiny, Ducttape.cljs may be more like convention, agreement or my best practice than a framework.
 Currently Ducttape.cljs depends on jQuery.

+## Benefits
+* Clear structure
+* Super thin
+* No original event system
+* Use normal functions and atoms as a building block
+* Don't force to use specific library

 <img src="https://github.com/downloads/hozumi/ducttape.cljs/ducttape_arch.png" alt="ducttape.cljs architecture" title="ducttape.cljs architecture" align="center" />

 ### Data Shelf